In 2004, I graduated Colorado College with a degree in sociology.

 If you’re on the fence about Codify, make sure you have at least 20 hours in your schedule to devote to homework in addition to the time you spend in class.
 If you don't have that time now, you won't have that time later.
 Also, you talk to somebody who has been through the program (like me!) and get an honest perspective of what it's like to be enrolled in Codify Academy!
 And maybe have another means of income in case you don't get hired right away.
 You'll need to sustain yourself while you apply for jobs, following class.

 The hiring process was like being “chopped”, fired, and voted off the island every day for six months.
 Nobody tells you why you're not getting an interview, so you blindly change your cover letter, resume, and portfolio, like you're swinging at a piñata in a dark cave.

-Codify now starts prepping students for applications in week one, offer regular hiring workshops for recent graduates, and encourage graduates to work with a mentor to sharpen their application.
+Codify now starts prepping students for applications in week one, offers regular hiring workshops for recent graduates, and encourages graduates to work with a mentor to sharpen their application.